Benefactors and Funds

 This Endowment will be used to provide students with financial need various international opportunities including but not limited to study abroad, formal exchange programs, international internships, or faculty-mentored student research abroad.
 Use of the income will be determined by the Provost in consultation with academic deans and the Director of the Center for Global Learning and the students selected to receive support shall be chosen by the University at its discretion and in accordance with the University's financial aid policy, which may be modified by the University from time to time, and applicable federal and state laws.
 Recipients must be in good standing in all areas of the University to be eligible.

-The Rusty Johnson '86 Endowment for Study Abroad is a permanently endowed fund at Washington and Lee University supporting Washington and Lee students studying abroad during the summer.
+The Rusty '86 and Rene Johnson Endowment for Experiences Abroad is a permanently endowed fund at Washington and Lee University supporting Washington and Lee students studying abroad during the summer.
 The program's intent is to provide a foreign study opportunity to students who have not had such opportunities in the past and, further, to encourage the exploration of countries outside the developed West.
 Successful candidates will propose study abroad programs that take place in emerging or developing economies and it is hoped that the program will encourage study in countries which are majority Muslim.
 The endowment is administered by the director of international education in consultation with the provost.

 The Daniel Miller, III and Phoebe T. Miller Endowment